Code-Institute-Submissions/milestone-project-2/README.md

 input box with wrong names and empty strings to ensure they don't break the site.

 ## Deployment
-- i have successfully deployed my website, which is hosted on github. the deployed version and the local versions are the same.
+- I have successfully deployed my website, which is hosted on github. the deployed version and the local versions are the same.
  The site can be found here : (https://jakematthews1234.github.io/milestone-project-2/)

 ## Credits

-### content
+### Content

 - some of the google map functions were taken from (https://developers.google.com/maps/documentation/)
 - the search results for area searches was taken from (https://developers.google.com/places/web-service/intro)

-### acknowledgements
+### Acknowledgements

 - I received inspiration from:
 1: My Mentor